Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ```

 Outer indexing can be thought of as a generalization of slicing.
 With a
-[slice](slices-docs), you can only really select a "regular" sequence of
+[slice](slices-docs), you can really only select a "regular" sequence of
-elements from a dimension, namely, either a contiguous chunk, or a contiguous
+elements from a dimension, that is, either a contiguous chunk, or a contiguous
 chunk split by a regular step value.
 It's impossible, for instance, to use a
 slice to select the indices `[0, 1, 2, 3, 5, 6, 7]`, because `4` is omitted.
 For instance, say the first dimension of your array represents time steps and